Geospatial Data Science in Python

 # Pull the subset we want

-= get_carto_data(table_name, where=where) graffiti
+graffiti = get_carto_data(table_name, where=where)

 # Remove rows with empty or NaN geometries

-= (~graffiti.geometry.is_empty) & (graffiti.geometry.notna())
+not_missing = (~graffiti.geometry.is_empty) & (graffiti.geometry.notna())

-not_missing = graffiti.loc[not_missing] graffiti
+graffiti = graffiti.loc[not_missing]

 len(graffiti)